-In front of the D’Albertas town house, here’s the D’Albertas square, laid out between 1745 and 1746 by Jean-Baptiste d’Albertas (Henri Reynaud d'Albertas' son, the one who raised the d'Albertas' house), based on Parisian squares as Vendôme or Victoires'.
+In front of the D’Albertas town house, this is the D’Albertas square, laid out between 1745 and 1746 by Jean-Baptiste d’Albertas (Henri Reynaud d'Albertas' son, the one who raised the d'Albertas' house), based on Parisian squares as Vendôme or Victoires.

 They finally found the monster.
 His name?
 Anicet Martel.
 Why did he do this?
 He declared he "satisfied a kind of hatred" that he had since several years.
 Well, well, well...